 I have always loved being a Celebrant and I didn't think it could possibly get any better - but in the midst of a global pandemic, it did!
 I could not be more excited about the future and I can't wait for moments like this to happen again...

 For anyone who has a strong faith, spiritual, supernatural or other non-humanist beliefs who would like a personalised religious/spiritual ceremony there are many excellent Independent Celebrants who are more than happy to incorporate prayers, rites, and worship.
-A quick Google or checking out The Celebrant Directory is a good place to start.
+A quick Google would be a good place to start.

 Hi, I am Lorraine Hull, an award-winning Celebrant, based in Liverpool.